reergymerej/elm-todo/README.md

 We're getting the value from the input and saving it in the model now.
 The event we need is `onInput`, not `onChange`.

+ref:git:7729449

+Now we're setting `model.text` by the input (and vice versa) and using it to set the name for the next task.  `enter` doesn't do anything, though, since we don't have a proper form.